badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What do we call this?
+# How would we write the type annotation for `photoArray`?

 <!-- -------------------------------------------------------------------------